-Food for Others provides free food several different ways to people in need in Northern Virginia.
+Food for Others provides free food to people in need in Northern Virginia.

-- Emergency Referral Program – Free emergency food is provided to individuals and families referred to Food for Others by social service providers – social workers, clergy, hospitals, and schools.
+- Emergency Referral Program – Free emergency food is provided to individuals and families referred to Food for Others by social service providers including social workers, clergy, hospitals, and schools.

-- USDA TEFAP monthly program – The Emergency Food Assistance Program (TEFAP) of the U.S. Department of Agriculture provides monthly food to those clients meeting income guidelines.
-If you are a Northern Virginia resident you may walk in and apply.
-Bring a photo ID and if it does not have your current address on it, please bring in a lease or a piece of mail addressed to you.
+- USDA TEFAP monthly program – The Emergency Food Assistance Program (TEFAP) of the U.S. Department of Agriculture provides monthly food for clients who meet income guidelines.
+If you are a Northern Virginia resident, you may walk in and apply.
+Bring a photo ID.
+If the ID does not have your current address on it, please also bring in a lease or a piece of mail addressed to you.

-Individuals and families in need to supplemental food may go to one of 16 neighborhood site locations to pick up food distributed in the evening by Food for Others’ volunteers.
-Clients receive food at these sites with no referral necessary – the only question asked is, “How many people will be sharing this food?”
+Individuals and families in need of supplemental food may go to one of 17 neighborhood site locations to pick up food distributed in the evening by Food for Others’ volunteers.

 Where do you live?

 There may be services available for you closer to your home.

 For help with rent, utilities, housing services, clothing, jobs, health services, and other needs – anywhere in Northern Virginia, 24 hours a day, 7 days a week, dial 2-1-1.

 - City of Alexandria Human Services – 703-746-5700